Not a member? Register.

 There are several different types of genioplasty – osseous genioplasty or sliding genioplasty, asymmetric chin point and implant genioplasty.

-According to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS), 7,149 chin augmentation surgeries were performed in 218 a rise of 19.9% on 2017.
+According to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS), 6,641 chin augmentation surgeries were performed in 2019 a drop of 7.1% on 2018.

 If you are considering genioplasty, the following information should give you a basic understanding of the procedure.
 It can’t answer all your questions, since the outcome of the surgery depends on the individual patient and surgeon.